-- b.
-Services not requiring authorization by a primary care physician within the primary care clinic. - 1) Eye exams.
+- 1) Eye exams.
 Limited to one routine examination per year for which no copay applies. - 2) Outpatient emergency and urgicenter services within the service area.
 The emergency room copay applies to all outpatient emergency visits that do not result in hospital admission within twenty-four hours.
 The urgicenter copay is the same as the primary care clinic office visit copay. - 3) Emergency and urgently needed care outside the service area.
 Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at 80 percent of the first \$2,000 of the charges incurred per insurance year, and 100 percent thereafter.
 The maximum eligible out-of-pocket expense per individual per year for this benefit is \$400.
-This benefit is not available when the member's condition permits him or her to receive care within the network of the plan in which the individual is enrolled. - 4) Ambulance.
+This benefit is not available when the member's condition permits the employeehim or her to receive care within the network of the plan in which the individual is enrolled. - 4) Ambulance.
 The deductible and coinsurance for services not subject to copays applies.

-d.
+e.
 Prescription drugs.